SergiuMDev/odin-recipes/README.md

 # odin-recipes

 ## Description
 This is a basci recipe website with a main index page with links to a few recipes.

-The skills demonstrated by completing correctly the exercise will be: basic understanding of git and github, basic understanding of HTML and basic understanding of VSC.
+## Skills Demonstrated
+By completing this project, I will demonstrate:
+- Basic understanding of Git and GitHub workflows
+- HTML fundamentals
+- Working knowledge of Visual Studio Code